 Is it Hard to Diversify an Investment Portfolio?

 At first, it might be.
-This is especially true if you don’t have prior knowledge about the market.
-Though you might seem lost at first, remember you can ask a professional and you can learn as you go.
+This is especially true if you don’t have prior knowledge about financial markets, asset classes, and investing.
+Though you might seem lost at first, remember you can ask a professional, and learn as you go.